maxim-top/im.gitbook/en/quick-start/floo-ios-quick-start.md

 Remote push of messages:

-Developer shall configure the certificate for remote push, apply for permission in code, and send the deviceToken to MaxIM server.
-When receiver is not online, MaxIM server will automatically send the message through remote push.
+Developer shall configure the certificate for remote push, apply for permission in code, and send the deviceToken to Lanying IM server.
+When receiver is not online, Lanying IM server will automatically send the message through remote push.

 Note: The pushed content is determined by the pushContent field of the sending message interface.
 If this field is empty-valued when the built-in message is sent, the default content will be pushed; user-defined messages must set this field, otherwise they will not be pushed.

-Pass deviceToken to MaxIM interface as follows:
+Pass deviceToken to Lanying IM interface as follows:

 ```
 [[[BMXClient sharedClient] userService] bindDevice:deviceToken completion:^(BMXError *error) {